 Karaiskaki Stadium, Αthens

-The evergreen David Coverdale with the Whitesnake appeared with rock song veterans Scorpions, who returned to Athens.
+The amazing David Coverdale with the Whitesnake appeared with the rock veterans, Scorpions, who returned to Athens !

 This is a titanic alliance that took place exclusively in Greece to celebrate the thirty-five years carrier of the German hard rockers, which was marked by the latest release of the triple “best off”, with the general title “The Platinum Collection” by EMI.

-This July we witnessed a new attendance record that exceeded the 26,000 thousand spectators of the same night in 2005.
+This July we witnessed a new attendance record that exceeded the 26,000 thousand spectators.
 It’s logic, If we consider that Whitesnake filled the Lycabettus Theater in the summer of 2003!

 Whitesnake are a hard rock band formed in London in 1978.
 The group was originally put together as the backing band for singer David Coverdale, who had recently left Deep Purple.
 Though the band quickly developed into their own entity, Coverdale is the only constant member throughout their history.